aculab-com/react-native-aculab-client/src/AculabCall-README.md

 - More information about inbound and outbound service can be found [here](https://www.aculab.com/cloud/guides/outbound-and-inbound-services/).
 - More information about REST and UAS API service can be found [here](https://www.aculab.com/cloud/guides/which-api-is-appropriate-for-me/).
-- The AcuMobCom package uses aculab-webrtc interface, you can see details about the interface [here](https://www.aculab.com/cloud/webrtc-interface/version-3/).
+- The AculabCall component uses aculab-webrtc interface, you can see details about the interface [here](https://www.aculab.com/cloud/webrtc-interface/version-3/).

-#### AcuMobCom state variables
+#### AculabCall state variables

 | State                     | Allowed Values    | Default value | Description                                                               |
 |------------------         |------------------ |---            | -----------------------------                                             |